ni/ni-apis-python/CONTRIBUTING.md

 # Include dependencies for building the documentation (requires Python 3.11 or newer)
 poetry install --with docs

-# Include supplemental dependencies if the `pyproject.toml` has section with `extras` in its title
+# Include supplemental dependencies if pyproject.toml has a section with 'extras' in its title
 poetry install --extras "group1 group2 ..."
 ```